-Budgeted cost: £26408
+Budgeted cost: £28012

-Activity Evidence that supports this approach Challenge number(s) addressed Additional oral language interventions NELI Speech and Language interventions Oral language interventions can have a positive impact on pupils' language skills.
+Activity Evidence that supports this approach Challenge number(s) addressed Provision of high quality speech and language interventions supported by a speech and language therapist.
+We have increased our SLA to provide more hours dedicated by our SL therapist to our children.
+Oral language interventions can have a positive impact on pupils' language skills.
 Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment. https://educationendowmentfoundation.org.uk/projects-and-evaluation/projects/nuffield-early-language-intervention 1 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 This will be delivered in collaboration with our local English hub.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
 Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 2 Teachers/HLTA's to plan and deliver a series of short, sharp targeted intervention support for key misconceptions, in order to close the gaps.
 This will be done in small groups or 1:1 sessions.
 Leaders will monitor the quality and impact of the interventions.
 Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation. org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1 and 5